cobaltsis/ProductsUp/README.md

-# ProductsupTask

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.0.3.
+# ProductsUp Frontend Case Study Coding Task

+This is my solution for the PorductsUp Case Study Task with goal to create a table with toolbox which allows users to filter provided data in table.

+## Note

+For this project I added Angular Material because it provides a lot of useful components like table with pagination and sorting, and decent looking forms with input and select fields, and validation features.
+On the development side of application, I added some dependencies which are useful for linting and code formatting.

+There are things which could be also implemented:

+- integration with router, so every filter and selection could be memorized, shared, and accessed trough URL query params
+- mechanism to check compatible filters, so user can't use filters that counteract each other
+- sidebar usually should be separate component included in page
+- items per page selector (dropdown) so user can change number of the visible rows per page
+- image and video preview instead of opening in new tab/window
+- loading indicator / placeholder
+- it would be nice to have predefined lists of available categories, genders, sizes etc.

+## Requirements

+This application requires Node and Angular CLI installed on machine

+## Installation

+In terminal, navigate to projects root folder and run `npm i` to install all required dependencies

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+To start application, run `ng serve` command in terminal inside projects root folder for a dev server, and than navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.0.3.

 ## Code scaffolding